Last Updated on August 17, 2020 by Anisa

 - Avoid alcohol and drink lots of water.
 Unfortunately coffee, sodas, or other sugary beverages don’t count.

-- Wear loose clothing (other than the travel compression socks!).
+- Wear loose clothing (other than the travel compression socks!) especially if it is an overnight flight.

 - Don’t take prescription sleep medicine on a flight.
 If you sleep too well, you won’t be stretching and getting up to walk around like recommended.